There are very much two sides to this very important question.

 - Do not just jump into a taxi because it says taxi.
 I have heard some real horror stories of people that have done this and been either left paying over the odds.
 Or worse, been robbed at gunpoint.

 - If you are in a country where a driver wants to give you a price for the journey before setting off.
-Kindly decline, and ask them to put there meter on.
+Kindly decline, and ask them to put their meter on.
 They will generally know what a journey will cost and happily add a few extra just so it doesn’t go through their meter.
 Giving the perception they are giving you a good price.

 - If you have the Uber app, have a look and see if you can get a ride from them.
 All drivers have to be vetted, the app also gives you the colour and type of car, along with a photo of the driver.
-So you will be safe in the knowing you are not going to be ripped off, or worse.
+So you will be safe in the knowledge you are not going to be ripped off, or worse.

 We found one of the best ways to see some of those hidden gems, were to hire a local to be our driver.
 This was vital in Bali as driving around is very… shall we say, unique.
 As a driver of over 10 years now, I would still have found it very overwhelming had I tried to drive myself.

-You’ll actually find it being very similar in price or cheaper than hiring a car yourself.
+You’ll actually find it is very similar in price or cheaper than hiring a car yourself.
 If you go down this route, please make sure they have insurance to cover you in the event of an accident.

 But, if you are heading out of the city, as mentioned that’s where things get more difficult.